Fai-iza/ROS-install-on-windows-and-jetson-nano/README.md

 # install ROS on jetson nano
-1-	Download ubuntu 20.04 from the following link https://github.com/Discombobulated88/Xubuntu-20.04-L4T-32.3.1/releases/download/v1.0/Xubuntu-20.04-l4t-r32.3.1.tar.tbz2
+1-	Download ubuntu 20.04 from the following link: https://github.com/Discombobulated88/Xubuntu-20.04-L4T-32.3.1/releases/download/v1.0/Xubuntu-20.04-l4t-r32.3.1.tar.tbz2

 2-	Extract the downloaded file, then enter the folder and extract the .tar file

-3-	Download a program to flash your SD card https://www.balena.io/etcher/ go to terminal and type the following command to extract the ubuntu image tar -xvjf Xubuntu-20.04-l4t-r32.3.1.tar.tbz2
+3-	Download a program to flash your SD card: https://www.balena.io/etcher/ go to terminal and type the following command to extract the ubuntu image: tar -xvjf Xubuntu-20.04-l4t-r32.3.1.tar.tbz2

 4-	Open the program and select the image, then select the device and then flash